apache/predictionio/docs/manual/source/demo/textclassification.html.md

 ## Prerequisites

 Before getting started, please make sure that you have the latest version of PredictionIO [installed](https://docs.prediction.io/install/).
-You will also need PredictionIO's [Python SDK](https://github.com/PredictionIO/PredictionIO-Python-SDK) for importing a sample data set into the PredictionIO Event Server.
-Any Python version greater than 2.7 will work for the purposes of executing the `data/import_eventserver.py` script provided with this engine template.
-Moreover, we emphasize here that this is an engine template written in **Scala** and can be more generally thought of as an SBT project containing all the necessary components.
+We emphasize here that this is an engine template written in **Scala** and can be more generally thought of as an SBT project containing all the necessary components.

 You should also download the engine template named Text Classification Engine that accompanies this tutorial by cloning the template repository: